Eidenau, Pennsylvania: History

 The earliest known use of the name Eidenua is found in the journals of Christopher Gist.
 Gist and George Washington traveled through the area in December 1753 after leaving Fort LeBoeuf bound for Williamsburg, Virginia.
 After passing through Murdering Town they stumbled upon an area known as Sakonk.
 There they found a Native American that guided them down a wrong path, and attempted to kill them.
 His attempt failed, and the two men continued their journey south to the Allegheny River.
 Gist renamed Sakonk to Eidenau after his trek through the Ohio Country.

 However, another source claims that the Harmony Society named Eidenau after a community in Württemberg, Germany.
 The Harmonites settled in this region, and constructed a large mill in the Connoquenessing Valley after a small Delaware tribe moved away in 1792.
 This tribe may have been from the village of Sakonk.
 The mill operated for about two decades, but eventually went out of business.
 Most of the twenty log houses surrounding the mill were also abandoned by 1814.
 Some of the relics from the mill and village are preserved at Historic Harmony in Harmony, Pennsylvania.

 At the turn of the 20th century, a new cutoff was built by the Pittsburgh and Western Railroad to connect Eidenau with the community of Ribold which was just outside the city of Butler.
 This new route eliminated an older route that ran from Callery Junction to Ribold.
-The lines that run through the junction have exchanged hands several times.
+The lines that run through the junction have changed hands several times.
 This is a list of the railroads that have used the junction from the P&W Railroad to the current B&P Railroad: